Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Japanese Mythology:

-Japanese mythology features a giant monstrous rooster called a “Basan” which breathes fire.
-(9) Other mythological references to otherworldly chickens and roosters abound in Japanese myth, but the Basan is the most striking example.
+Japanese mythology features a giant monstrous rooster called a “Basan” that breathes fire.
+Other mythological references to otherworldly chickens and roosters abound in Japanese myth, but the Basan is the most striking example.

 Greek Mythology: